The Reality Check: Auditing Your Trade-offs

 Every dollar is a trade-off.

-Translate your spending into the language of household staples, giving you a clear view of your
+This tool translates your spending into the language of household staples, giving you a clear view of your true purchasing power.

 How much does that really cost you?